emileswarts/myreef.tv/README.md

 12. Fish database
 -------------------

 Users can add fish to their fishtanks.
 Each fish has a profile.
 The point of this is that fish are "re-usable", and existing fish can be added to another users tank.
 An automated system will populate fish data.
+Some sort of ajax functionality with google images and a few other sites can be used to obtain this information.

 13. Comments
 --------------